rdiez/Tools/OpenVPN/README.txt

 ﻿
 -- How to configure OpenVPN so that single clients can access your internal network --

-This guide is mainly for the following Ubuntu versions:

-- Ubuntu 20.04 with its bundled OpenVPN version 2.4.7
-- Ubuntu 22.04 with its bundled OpenVPN version 2.5.5
+This guide is mainly for the Ubuntu 22.04 with its bundled OpenVPN version 2.5.5 .
 However, most information is generic and applies to other Linux distributions too.

 There are many OpenVPN guides on the Internet, but I could not find anything that really helped me.